Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

    - Lets you set some states to have their turn count updated basedon the number of frames/seconds elapsed, with additional effectstriggered upon each turn count update
 8. CTB Module(v0.13a+)
    - Lets you change toggle the battle system between ATB and CTB on the fly and even during the same battle(you can actually set a hotkey to do that in battle)
+9. Delay Module(v0.15a+)
+   - Lets you set the amount of delay between becoming able to input actions and actually inputting them for battlers can't have their actions inputted by the player(enemies and actors with auto battle or confusion)
-9. Event Module(v0.06a+)
+10. Event Module(v0.06a+)
     - Lets you set some additional events to be triggered upon important timings inthe ATB system
 10. Order Module(v0.14a)+
     - Lets you show the ATB values of all battlers in the same ATB bar
     - Lets you show the battler action ordering in the CTB system style(You should only use this with the full wait mode unless you really know what you're truly doing)